MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Set-AzureRemoteAppCollection.md

 ```

 ### -Credential
-Specifies the credentials of a service account that has permission to join the azure_2 RemoteApp servers to your domain.
+Specifies the credentials of a service account that has permission to join the Azure RemoteApp servers to your domain.
 To obtain a **Credential** object, use the Get-Credential cmdlet.

 ```yaml